-CIST 2431 - UNIX/Linux Introduction
+Pre-requisites: All Required CIST 2431 - UNIX/Linux Introduction Co-requisites: None

 CIST 2441 - Cisco Networking for Home and Small Businesses

 This course teaches students the skills needed to obtain entry-level home network installer jobs.
 It also helps students develop some of the skills needed to become network technicians, computer technicians, cable installers, and help desk technicians.
 It provides a hands-on introduction to networking and the Internet using tools and hardware commonly found in home and small business environments.
 Instructors are encouraged to facilitate field trips and outside-the- classroom learning experiences.
 Labs include PC installation, Internet connectivity, wireless connectivity, and file and print sharing.